Q: How can I apply to the University of Maryland (UMD)?

 Q: When is the application deadline?

-The freshmen Priority Application Deadline is Nov.
-1. Applicants are strongly encouraged to apply by the Priority Deadline, as they will receive best consideration for admission to the university, merit-based scholarships, and special programs.
+The Freshman Priority Application Deadline for fall admission is November 1.
+Applicants are strongly encouraged to apply by the priority deadline, as they will receive best consideration for admission to the university, merit-based scholarships, and special programs.
 Visit our website for a complete listing of application deadlines.

-The Nov.
-1 Priority Application Deadline is non-binding.
+The November 1 priority application deadline is non-binding.
 Admitted students have until May 1 to confirm their enrollment at Maryland.

-Q: What happens if my application is incomplete by the Nov.
-1 Priority Application Deadline?
-What about the Regular Application Deadline?
+Q: What happens if my application is incomplete by the November 1 priority application deadline?
+What about the regular application deadline?

-If you are unable to complete your application by the Priority Deadline, you can still be considered for the Regular Application Deadline if you submit a completed application and all required materials by the Jan.
-20 deadline.
+If you are unable to complete your application by the priority deadline, you can still be considered for the regular application deadline if you submit a completed application and all required materials by January 20.

-Q: How does the University of Maryland (UMD) review applications for admission?
+Q: How does UMD review applications for admission?

 The undergraduate admissions process is rigorous and individualized.
 Maryland employs a holistic review process that utilizes 26 unique review factors.